black0w/AutoClicker/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/black0w/AutoClicker/total?logo=GitHub&style=social)
 ![GitHub contributors](https://img.shields.io/github/contributors/black0w/AutoClicker?color=%2300f00&label=Contributors)

-I AM NOT SURE IF STEAM COUNTS THE AUTOCLICKER AS CHEAT SO USE UNDER YOUR OWN RISK

 Small and simple auto clicker written in C#( .Net Framework ) which allows you to emulate mouse clicks and most of the keyboard buttons aswell as allowing you to choose specific points on the screen to click in order.

 Feel free to use it and update it however you want :)
 For any bugs and ideas, do not hesitate to write in the discussions tab

 ## Main Screen

 ![Screenshot_2](https://user-images.githubusercontent.com/19394845/139529767-d392757b-38f6-4b7a-a4e2-b0728f9bebcb.png)